YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE> find -sibling -block=10

-This command operates like FIND -BLOCK; however it reports the numbers of the blocks that logically fall before and after block 180 on the same level.
+This command operates like FIND -BLOCK; however, it reports the numbers of the blocks that logically fall before and after block 180 on the same level.
 This command produces an output like the following:

 .. parsed-literal::
    Left sibling    Current block   Right sibling